omarbasha19/Driver-Monitoring-System/README.md

 A TensorFlow-based driver monitoring system for distracted driving detection using the State Farm dataset.
 The project includes preprocessing, driver-based dataset splitting, transfer learning, ensemble inference, test-time augmentation, evaluation reports, and a Gradio prediction interface.

 ---

-# License

-This project is for educational and research use.

-Check the Kaggle competition rules before redistributing or reusing the dataset.

----